Response to TCFD Recommendations

 Transition Plan concerning Climate Change

 The USS Group has established a Transition Plan (Roadmap) for measures to combat climate change.
 The implementation of this plan started in June 2023 following discussions and approval by the Board of Directors.
-The information presented here is a summary of the USS Group's activities.
-More information is in the "Disclosure of Information Based on the TCFD Framework."
+To increase the accuracy of the transition plan, the road map that is the key element of the plan will be updated as necessary based on changes in the internal and external environment for the operations of the USS Group.

 Two activities will be required for lowering GHG emissions that result directly from operations of the USS Group: energy conservation and the use of renewable energy.

-For renewable energy, the USS Group is installing solar power facilities at its business sites because new sources of renewable energy contribute to progress involving the decarbonization of society.
+For energy conservation, USS is promoting the introduction of high-efficiency energy-saving equipment for air conditioning, etc. For renewable energy, the USS Group is installing solar power facilities at its business sites because new sources of renewable energy contribute to progress involving the decarbonization of society.
 Solar panels are placed on the roofs of auction buildings and use power purchase agreements.
-Solar power generation has started at the Nagoya Auction Site and R Nagoya Auction Site.
-Activities are under way to prepare for the installation of solar power facilities at other auction sites.
+As of March 2024, solar power generation has installed 7 auction sites out of all 19 auction sites.
+We will actively promote the installation of solar power generation equipment at the remaining auction sites.

 Approximately 95% of the GHG emissions across the USS Group's value chain are classified as Scope 3.
 Consequently, lowering these emissions will require the cooperation of a large number of stakeholders outside the group.